Amandeepsingh132/Startup-Investor-Compatibility-Engine/README.md

-# InvestMatch AI: Startup-Investor Compatibility Engine 🚀
+# Startup-Investor Compatibility Engine 🚀

 ## Overview
-InvestMatch AI is an artificial intelligence platform that analyzes compatibility between startups and potential investors.
+Startup-Investor Compatibility Engine is an artificial intelligence platform that analyzes compatibility between startups and potential investors.
 The system leverages advanced language models through **Google's Gemini API** to calculate a comprehensive **match score** based on multiple compatibility factors, helping founders connect with the most suitable investors for their ventures.

 ## Features ✨
 - **AI-Powered Matching**: Utilizes LLM capabilities to provide nuanced compatibility analysis